DraciVik/docker-windows10-installation/README.md

 Click the "Ok" button to accept the default configuration.

-Docker for Windows will now install
+Docker for Windows will now install.

 ![alt text](img/unpacking-docker-files.png "Docker installation process")

-Depending on your PC configuration this process should finish relatively fast
+Depending on your PC configuration this process should finish relatively fast.

-After it is finished you will get the following screen
+After it is finished you will get the following screen:

 ![alt text](img/installation-finished.png "Docker installation finished")